thuanpham98/myserver/README.md

  create file .env

  ## 4 :
- coppy content from env.document.txt to .env
+ coppy content from env.document.txt to .env (change some information of you into it)

  ## 5:
  ### for development